ThePieBaker90/On-The-Rim/Conditions/Statuses/Dying.md

 tags:
   - Status
 ---
-- When a creature has the dying status they suffer the following effects:
+- When a creature is in the dying status they suffer the following effects:
 	- They are [[Incapacitated]].
 	- They are [[Prone]].
 	- They are [[Immobilized]].